Jon-117/Jon-117/README.md

 👋 Hi, I’m Jon.
-I'm a Software Development student at MCTC.
+I earned my AAS in Software Development Minneapolis Community and Technical College in May of 2024.

 I’m interested in a lot.
-I love science technology and constantly watch how we're developing as a species and contemplate what these new developments mean for the world as a whole.
+Really, I can find a way to be interested in almost anything.
+I love science and technology and constantly watch how it's evolving and contemplate what these new developments mean for the world as a whole.

 A little more about me...
 - Languages I've worked in